 Hayes Davidson supports and encourages charitable giving.
 The team regularly undertakes charitable fundraising and the studio donates to a wide range of worthy causes.
-In addition, founder Alan Davidson funds charities and organisations through his charity, the HD Foundation.

 Built in the grounds of NHS cancer hospitals, there are 15 Maggie’s Centres across the UK.
 Each has professional staff on hand to offer free practical, emotional and social support to people with cancer and their family and friends.
 Maggie’s Centres are built around the belief that people should not “lose the joy of living in the fear of dying”.